jess-repos/image-uploader-server/readme.md

 ### models

-- the image object simply constists of the original image information and the url of the static image uploader to the server.\
+- the image object simply constists of the original image information and the url of the static image uploaded to the server.\
   const mongoose = require("mongoose");\
   const imageSchema = new mongoose.Schema({\
   name: String,\